|

 The integral sums the infinitesimal refractive index changes compared to the current refractive index.

-This relative speed of light results in a light deflection of 2·rs/R = 4·M·G/(c²·R) = ( 2·T/R) · 360·60·60/phi =1,75'' in
+This relative speed of light results in a light deflection of 2·rs/R = 4·M·G/(c²·R), as an angle measure ( 2·T/R) · 360·60·60/phi =1,75'' in

 agreement with Einstein's general theory of relativity.
 Comparison of the calculation.